Dairy industry in the United Kingdom: Delivery

+Most milk floats in the UK were designed by Lippincott & Margulies.
+Most of the rechargeable batteries, in the UK, were made by Chloride Group.

+Organisations

+The British Dairy Institute was established at Aylesbury, by the British Dairy Farmers Association.

+The Milk Development Council was created in 1994 under the Industrial Organisation and Development Act 1947; under the Natural Environment and Rural Communities Act 2006 it became part of the AHDB.

+Research

+The Hannah Dairy Research Institute was in St Quivox in South Ayrshire from 1928 until 2006.
+It founded the Journal of Dairy Research.
+The first director was Sir Norman Wright, who in 1947 became scientific advisor at the Ministry of Food.
+He was succeeded in 1948 by Sir Kenneth Blaxter (animal nutritionist).

+United Dairies built a £457,000 five-storey research centre in west London from 1964, built by Holland, Hannen & Cubitts.

+Education

+County Tyrone and County Fermanagh are established dairy areas; the Ulster Dairy School was at Cookstown in County Tyrone.

 Regulation

 Production was regulated by the Milk Marketing Board until 1994; its processing division is now Dairy Crest.
 AHDB Dairy is a central resource for the UK dairy industry.

 Environmental impact

 The dairy industry is a large source of waterway pollution in the UK.
 It is linked to half of all farm pollution, largely from the waste produced by cows.
 This pollution leads to fish kills and general harm to river ecosystems.